 Cambodia and Laos are two of South East Asia’s less frequented destinations, all too often overshadowed by neighbouring Thailand and Vietnam.
 Which means it’s still possible to feel a little “off the beaten path” as you explore these two fascinating countries.
 While the major tourist hotspots draw in pretty big numbers, all you have to do is head out to smaller towns and rural areas to get the sense that you have the country to yourself.

 So here’s my guide to getting a little off the beaten path in Cambodia and Laos.
-Check out this first timers guide to Laos, or my blog section on Cambodia, to get started with your travel plans.
+Check out this first timers guide to Laos, to get started with your travel plans.
 But be sure to add in a few of these off the beaten track suggestions to your itinerary…

 Go Beyond Angkor Wat